 On the second night of the Republican National Convention, CNN hosted two segments featuring three Republicans: one who is voting for Joe Biden; one who is voting for Donald Trump; and one who is purportedly undecided.
 Erin Burnett played video montages, one each from the RNC and the DNC, in an attempt to show how both sides were using fear to motivate voters.

 That format may appear balanced from afar, but in truth it was a distortion, as if the two events were equally dark.
-Then two days after the president’s RNC speech, a Republican strategist sparred with a Democratic strategist over Trump’s attack on Democrat-led cities.
+Then, two days after the president’s RNC speech, a Republican strategist sparred with a Democratic strategist over Trump’s attack on Democrat-led cities.
 Again, that match pretended to be “fair.”
-But to CNN, the success of the segment would be judged mostly for its ability to elicit a visceral reaction from the audience, which surely kept watching, not for the fact that they continued to give oxygen to Trump’s divisive rhetoric, two days after the fact.
+But to CNN, the success of the segment would be judged mostly for its ability to elicit a visceral reaction from the audience, which surely kept watching, and not for the fact that it continued to give oxygen to Trump’s divisive rhetoric two days after the fact.

 To be clear, my intention here isn’t to criticize the people working at CNN.
 Their industry has been shrinking and in crisis for years.
 They don’t have much choice, however they feel privately.
 But the system they are stuck in uses staff, contributors, and viewers as tools.
 We’re merely there to sow conflict and make the numbers go up, to sell more ads.
 They deserve better.
 We all deserve better.